trade-tariff/ott-prototype/app/content/hs22/section_chapter_notes/chapter 27.md

         These subheadings do not cover heavy oils defined in paragraph (d) above for which it is not possible to determine:

-        - the distillation percentage at 250°C by the EN ISO 3104 method (zero shall be deemed to be a percentage);
+        - the distillation percentage at 250°C by the ISO 3405 method (equivalent to the ASTM D 186 method) (zero shall be deemed to be a percentage);

         - the kinematic viscosity at 50°C by the EN ISO 3104 method;

-        - or the diluted colour C by the ASTM D 1500 method.
+        - or the diluted colour C by the ISO 2049 method (equivalent to the ASTM D 1500 method).

         Such products fall in subheadings [2710 19 71](/commodities/2710197100) to [2710 19 99](/subheadings/2710199900-80).

     - g. 'containing biodiesel' means that the products of subheading [2710 20](/subheadings/2710200000-80) have a minimum content of biodiesel, i.e. mono-alkyl esters of fatty acids (FAMAE) of a kind used as a fuel, of 0.5% by volume (determination by the EN 14078 method).

-3. For the purposes of heading [2712](/headings/2712) the expression 'crude petroleum jelly' (subheading [2712 10 10](/commodities/2712101000)) is to be taken to apply to petroleum jelly of a natural colour higher than 4.5 by the ASTM D 1500 method.
+3. For the purposes of heading [2712](/headings/2712) the expression 'crude petroleum jelly' (subheading [2712 10 10](/commodities/2712101000)) is to be taken to apply to petroleum jelly of a natural colour higher than 4.5 by the ISO 2049 method (equivalent to the ASTM D 1500 method).

 4. For the purposes of subheadings [2712 90 31](/commodities/2712903100) to [2712 90 39](/subheadings/2712903900-80), the term 'crude' is to be taken to apply to products:

-    - a. with an oil content of 3.5 or higher by the ISO 2908 method, if their viscosity at 100°C is lower than 9x10-6 m<sup>2</sup> s-1 by the EN ISO 3104 method; or
+    - a. with an oil content of 3.5 or higher, if their viscosity at 100°C is lower than 9x10-6 m<sup>2</sup> s-1 by the EN ISO 3104 method; or

-    - b. of a natural colour higher than 3 by the ASTM D 1500 method, if their viscosity at 100°C is 9x10-6 m<sup>2</sup> s-1 or higher by the EN ISO 3104 method.
+    - b. of a natural colour higher than 3 by the ISO 2049 method (equivalent to the ASTM D 1500 method), if their viscosity at 100°C is 9x10-6 m<sup>2</sup> s-1 or higher by the EN ISO 3104 method.

 5. For the purposes of heading [2710](/headings/2710), [2711](/headings/2711) and [2712](/headings/2712), the term 'specific process' is to be taken to apply to the following operations: